scylladb/scylladb-docs-developers/docs/source/getting-started/dynamodb/cost/scenarios.rst

 * Peak: 631,000 writes/sec with a duration of 8 hours
 * Replication: 5 regions

 Writes were mainly to a single availability zone in us-east-1.
-Other data centers (DCs) very rarely written to, so the majority of writes were simply replicated to the other regions.
+Other data centers (DCs) were very rarely written to, so the majority of writes were simply replicated to the other regions.

 TTL in DynamoDB still counts as a write operation, so it can add up quickly if you have a lot of data being deleted.
 In this case, the customer was using TTL to delete data that was no longer needed, but it was not actually used in practice.
 The data was usually overwritten within a few hours, so the TTL was not actually used.

 The customer was comfortable with eventually consistent reads, especially in remote DCs.
 If they returned today’s or yesterday’s recommendations, it was still fine.

-We were able to `simulate this workload <https://calculator.scylladb.com/?pricing=provisioned&storageGB=229376&itemSizeB=8192&tableClass=standard&ratio=50&baseline=45000&peak=631000&peakWidth=0&reserved=100&readConst=0&baselineReads=45000&baselineWrites=12000&peakReads=45000&peakWrites=631000&peakDurationReads=0&peakDurationWrites=8>`_ and for a single DC, i.e. with no Global Tables, the provisioned + reserved capacity cost alone was **$157,500 upfront with ongoing $839,647/month**.
+We were able to `simulate this workload <https://calculator.scylladb.com/?pricing=provisioned&storageGB=229376&itemSizeB=8192&tableClass=standard&ratio=50&baseline=45000&peak=631000&peakWidth=0&reserved=100&readConst=0&baselineReads=45000&baselineWrites=12000&peakReads=45000&peakWrites=631000&peakDurationReads=0&peakDurationWrites=8>`_ and for a single DC, (i.e. with no Global Tables), the provisioned + reserved capacity cost alone was **$157,500 upfront with ongoing $839,647/month**.

 This was a huge cost for a single DC, but with Global Tables `the cost amplified to <https://calculator.scylladb.com/?pricing=provisioned&storageGB=229376&itemSizeB=8192&tableClass=standard&ratio=50&baseline=45000&peak=631000&peakWidth=0&reserved=100&readConst=0&baselineReads=45000&baselineWrites=12000&peakReads=45000&peakWrites=631000&peakDurationReads=0&peakDurationWrites=8&regions=5>`_ **157,500 upfront with ongoing $4,111,903/month**.
 This is a staggering increase in cost for the sake of regional high availability and lower latency.